Cat, dog & rabbit vaccinations

 At your pet’s vaccination appointment they will receive a full nose-to-tail health check with one of our expert Vets.

 Committing to an ongoing schedule of annual vaccinations for cats, dogs, and rabbits offers optimal protection against many devastating, yet preventable diseases.
 Vaccinations not only protect your pets, but others too as most of these diseases are highly contagious – some can even be transmitted via inanimate objects such as shoes or water bowls.

 Talk to our experienced team at Alpha Vets in Teddington about the vaccinations your pet needs to stay happy and healthy – get in touch.

-Receive discounts on your pet’s initial vaccinations when you sign up, and money off annual vaccinations every year as a member of our Healthy Pet Club – learn more.
+Enjoy discounts on your pet’s initial vaccinations and annual boosters, plus other healthcare services when you join our Healthy Pet Club – learn more.

 The kitten vaccine can be given from 9 weeks of age and gives protection against diseases that can be fatal or give life-long infection.
 Annual boosters are important for the best protection.

 Feline diseases include:

 - Feline Parvovirus (or infectious enteritis / panleukopenia virus – FPV) – highly contagious, severe infection causes gastrointestinal, immune system and nervous system disease.

 - Cat Flu (Herpes & Calicivirus) – causes runny nose and eyes, sore throat, aches & pains in muscles & joints, mouth ulcers, dribbling, sneezing, loss of voice, and fever.